wheatma/Whac-A-Mole/README.md

 Whac-A-Mole
 ===========

-a Whac-A-Mole game by angularJs
+a Whac-A-Mole game powered by angularJs